LUPUS UK Constitution

-4.3.3 the elected trustees shall have powers to appoint up to two further trustees, appointed for their specialist or specific skills/experience, on terms agreed by the elected trustees.
+4.3.2 The elected trustees shall have powers to appoint up to four further trustees, appointed for their specialist or specific skills/experience, on terms agreed by the elected trustees.

 4.4 Trustees shall be elected for a three-year term on a rotational basis.

 4.5 All elected Trustees shall be members of LUPUS UK.